Classification of E_0--Semigroups by Product Systems: Introduction

 We see that the family $E^\odot=\bfam{E_t}_{t\in\bS}$ forms a tensor product system in the sense of Bhat and Skeide \cite{BhSk00}.
 We call such a product system a one-dimensional product system, because all right \nbd{\cA}modules $E_t$ are one-dimensional.
 Every one-dimensional product system of \nbd{\cA}correspondences arises in that way from an \nbd{E_0}semigroup on $\cA$.
 The trivial product system is that one-dimensional product system where also the left action on each $\cA_t$ is the trivial one and where the product system operation is just multiplication in $\cA$.
 The product system of an \nbd{E_0}semigroup $\vt$ on $\cA$ is isomorphic to the trivial one if and only if $\vt$ is a semigroup of inner automorphisms.
-All these statements are easy exercises; see \cite[Remark 7.10]{BhSk00} and the discussion preceding it.
+So far, all statements in this methodological introduction are easy exercises; see \cite[Example 11.1.3]{Ske01}.
+In this example it is also proved that the \nbd{E_0}semigroups on $\cA$ are determined by their one-dimensional product systems up to unitary cocycle equivalence (Definition \ref{unicocdef}).

 If $\cA=\sB^a(E)$ is the ($C^*$ or von Neumann) algebra of all adjointable mappings on a Hilbert \nbd{\cB}module $E$, and if all $\vt_t$ are sufficiently continuous (strict in the \nbd{C^*}case and normal in the von Neumann case), then the situation gets more interesting.
-The representation theory of $\sB^a(E)$ asserts that for each $\vt_t$ there is a multiplicity correspondence $E_t$ over $\cB$ and an identification $E=E\odot E_t$ in such a way that $\vt_t(a)=a\odot\id_t$ for all $a\in\sB^a(E)$.
-Moreover, the $E_t$ compose associatively as $E_s\odot E_t=E_{s+t}$ under tensor product (of $C^*$ or of von Neumann correspondences over $\cB$), that is, they form a product system $E^\odot$.
+The representation theory of $\sB^a(E)$ asserts that for each $\vt_t$ there is a multiplicity correspondence $E_t$ over $\cB$ and an identification $E=E\odot E_t$ in such a way that $\vt_t(a)=a\odot\id_t$ for all $a\in\sB^a(E)$; see Theorem \ref{strirepthm}.
+Moreover, the $E_t$ compose associatively as $E_s\odot E_t=E_{s+t}$ under tensor product (of $C^*$ or of von Neumann correspondences over $\cB$), that is, they form a product system $E^\odot$; see Section \ref{E0cocSEC}.